FOREIGN INFLUENCE FAQS

 10. What should I do if I think there has been a violation?

-a.
-Suspected violations should be reported to the Office for Export Controls Compliance at (847) 467-4063 or [email protected] as soon as possible.
-The OECC Director will work closely with you to ensure that suspected violations are reviewed closely and, if necessary, reported to the appropriate authority.
+Suspected violations should be reported to Export Controls Compliance at (847) 467-4063 or firstname.lastname@example.org as soon as possible.
+The Export Controls Compliance Director will work closely with you to ensure that suspected violations are reviewed closely and, if necessary, reported to the appropriate authority.
 If a violation occurs, there are potential criminal and civil consequences for both the University and for any individuals involved.

 11. What types of resources does the University offer on export controls?

-a.
-In addition to its Policy of Export Controls Compliance, and additional resources on the OECC website, OECC conducts quarterly training for research administrators as well as additional training sessions arranged through a variety of outlets.
+In addition to its Policy on Export Controls Compliance, and additional resources on this website, we conduct quarterly training for research administrators as well as additional training sessions arranged through a variety of outlets.
 Additionally, export compliance training is available through the CITI initiative, which features training in a number of areas, including an introduction to export compliance, export compliance for researchers and research administrators, and a variety of other topics.
 This training can also be accessed via Northwestern’s LEARN @ Northwestern platform.
-OECC is also available to provide training and consultation upon request.
+Export Controls Compliance is also available to provide training and consultation upon request.